fbandeirac/stoneworks/blog/2020-11-16-frontend-backend-full-stack-developers-and-their-conflicts.en.md

 This happens because they don't understand each other concerns and priorities, and if they had some meetings before, probably they wouldn't have this kind of problem.
 The same occurs with frontend and backend developers, who develop things according to the specifications they get, and when it comes the time to combine frontend and backend into a fully working application... the pieces don't fit.
 It's like having a team to develop the car body, and another the engine, and when it comes the time to assemble, the engine is too big, the size and position of the bolts are different, one blames the other and then the war begins.

 But at some point, a new kind of developer appeared, a person who could wear two different shoes and feel no shame, some even say that they are reminiscent of the long-gone webmasters.
-The _full-stack_... **dramatic lightning sounds.**
+The _full-stack_... **dramatic lightning sounds**

----

 ## Full-stack or Full-of-sh*t?